The Lab Ray

 - The 2018 Charity Corner and 2019 Charity Corner "Colour it Wild" perk allowed a pet to be zapped to any colour available at the Lab Ray.

-Some other colours are often considered Lab Ray colours because they cannot be achieved with any item, though they are also available through Fountain Faerie Quests: Alien, Chocolate, Coconut, Custard, Garlic, Jelly, Mallow, and Snot.
+Some other colours are often considered Lab Ray colours because they cannot be achieved with any item, though they are also available through Fountain Faerie Quests: Alien, Chocolate, Clay, Coconut, Custard, Garlic, Jelly, Mallow, and Snot.